 Some young women mistakenly interpret the diagnosis of POI as an indication that they have become a menopausal woman who is "growing old overnight" .
 Symptoms of estrogen deficiency such as hot flashes and vaginal dryness can be interpreted as signs of premature aging.
 It is important to clarify that this is not the case.

-Some women with spontaneous POI experience significant underlying anxiety and depression related to the diagnosis.
-It is therefore worth suggesting that patients with this diagnosis consider seeing a therapist with expertise in this area.
+For women who experience significant anxiety and/or depression related to the diagnosis, we suggest seeing a therapist with expertise in POI.
 In some cases, ongoing individual or group counseling is helpful .

 Other contraceptive options are reviewed separately.
 (See "Contraceptive counseling and selection".)

-Fertility — Approximately 75 percent of women with 46,XX spontaneous POI have potentially functional graafian follicles remaining in the ovary.
-Histologic and endocrinologic evidence supports a conclusion that inappropriate follicle luteinization is the most common pathophysiologic mechanism that prevents ovulation and pregnancy in these women [53,54].
+Fertility — Approximately 75 percent of women with 46,XX spontaneous POI have potentially functional follicles remaining in the ovary.
+Histologic and endocrinologic evidence supports a conclusion that inappropriate follicle luteinization is the most common pathophysiologic mechanism that prevents ovulation and pregnancy in these women [36,37].
 (See 'Spontaneous ovulation' below.)

-Although some women conceive without treatment, pregnancy rates are very low [3,55].
+Although some women conceive without treatment, pregnancy rates are very low [3,38].
 Other options include in vitro fertilization (IVF) with oocyte donation, embryo donation, and adoption (see "Oocyte donation for assisted reproduction").
-Some women undergo ovulation induction, but data to support this approach are limited.
-Women who become pregnant by oocyte donation may have an increased risk of delivering infants who are small for gestational age and of having pregnancy-induced hypertension and postpartum hemorrhage [56-58], but these findings are controversial .
+Some women do undergo ovulation induction with clomiphene citrate and/or exogenous gonadotropins, but we suggest against this approach as neither has been shown to be effective.
+Adding medication does not improve pregnancy rates.
+(See 'Effect of estrogen therapy' below and 'Gonadotropin therapy' below.)

 Spontaneous ovulation — In ultrasound studies of women with POI, follicular development occurs frequently, with evidence of follicle luteinization in many cases.
-Ovulation is infrequent, with about a 4 percent chance per month [53,60].
-(See "Clinical manifestations and evaluation of spontaneous primary ovarian insufficiency (premature ovarian failure)", section on 'Clinical features'.)
+Ovulation is infrequent, with approximately a 4 percent chance per month [36,40].
+Small studies suggest frequent monitoring (every two to four weeks) for spontaneous follicle growth by ultrasound may provide an opportunity for a spontaneous conception .
+Such an approach may also help provide closure should there be no ovarian activity documented in a three- to six-month timeframe.
+(See "Clinical manifestations and diagnosis of spontaneous primary ovarian insufficiency (premature ovarian failure)", section on 'Clinical features'.)

+The use of transdermal or transvaginal estradiol replacement has been suggested to improve follicle function .
 However, in one report, exogenous administration of physiologic doses of estrogen did not appear to improve the spontaneous ovulation rate.
-This was illustrated in a trial of 37 women with POI randomly assigned to receive oral estradiol (2 mg/day) or no therapy for six weeks in a 12-week cross-over design .
+This was illustrated in a trial of 37 women with POI randomly assigned to receive oral estradiol (2 mg/day) or no therapy for six weeks in a 12-week, crossover design .
 No effect of oral estradiol replacement was seen on mean ovarian volume, the number or size of new follicles, or ovulatory rates.
-Given the small size of this study, a possible benefit of estrogen cannot be excluded.
-Also, use of transdermal or transvaginal estradiol replacement might be more effective at improving follicle function due to the continuous rather than intermittent administration .

-Combined with estrogen — Suppression of endogenous gonadotropin concentrations with pharmacologic doses of estrogen prior to gonadotropin therapy has been reported to improve ovulatory rates in some [65,66], but not all, studies .
-In the one randomized, placebo-controlled trial available, treatment with 150 mcg ethinyl estradiol/day for two weeks before and during stimulation with recombinant FSH, ovulatory rates were significantly higher in the estrogen group (32 percent, 8 of 25 women) when compared with the placebo group (0 of 25 ovulated) .
+Combined with estrogen — Suppression of endogenous gonadotropin concentrations with pharmacologic doses of estrogen prior to gonadotropin therapy has been reported to improve ovulatory rates in some [47,48], but not all , studies.
+In the one randomized, placebo-controlled trial available, treatment with 150 mcg ethinyl estradiol/day for two weeks before and during stimulation with recombinant follicle-stimulating hormone (FSH), ovulatory rates were significantly higher in the estrogen group (32 percent, 8 of 25 women) when compared with the placebo group (0 of 25 ovulated) .
 Ovulation only occurred in women whose serum FSH concentrations were suppressed to ≤15 international units/L with estrogen.
 It is possible the improved ovulation rates in this study were related to suppression of luteinizing hormone (LH) levels and avoidance of inappropriate follicle luteinization .

 Glucocorticoid therapy — Glucocorticoid therapy for treatment of suspected autoimmune ovarian failure, also unproven, carries the risk of iatrogenic Cushing's syndrome and osteonecrosis of the hip requiring joint replacement .
 (See "Clinical features and diagnosis of autoimmune primary ovarian insufficiency (premature ovarian failure)".)